 Regulation 8(1) of the Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015, as amended ("Insider Trading Regulations"), applies to our Company and requires our Board to formulate and publish on our website, a code of practices and procedures for fair disclosure of unpublished price sensitive information to be followed by our Company.
-Further, pursuant to Regulation 9(1) of the Insider Trading by our employees and other insiders.
+Further, pursuant to Regulation 9(1) of the Insider Trading Regulations, our Board is required to implement a code of conduct to regulate, monitor and report trading by our employees and other insiders.
 The Insider Trading Regulations set out the minimum standards to be followed for each of these codes.
-Our Company has implemented a code of practices and procedures for fair disclosure of fair disclosure of unpublished price sensitive information and a code of conduct for our employees and other connected persons, in accordance with the Insider Trading Regulations.
+Our Company has implemented a code of practices and procedures for fair disclosure of unpublished price sensitive information and a code of conduct for our employees and other connected persons, in accordance with the Insider Trading Regulations.